robdavid/genutil-go/README.md

 // Output: map[int]string{0:"zero", 1:"one", 2:"two", 3:"three"}
 ```

 The `Enumerate()` method turns an `iterator.Iterator[T]` into an `iterator.Iterator2[int,T]` by adding a counter key starting at zero.
-The `iterator.CollectMap` function is a function rather than a method because the comparable constraint needs to be enforced, which cannot be done in a method.
+The `iterator.CollectMap` function is a function rather than a method because the comparable constraint needs to be enforced, which cannot be done in a generic method.

 ### Transformation

-Iterators may be converted into different iterators by means of specific methods and functions that apply various kinds of transformations.
+Iterators may be converted into different iterators via methods and functions that apply various kinds of transformations.

 #### Morph and Map

-One of the classic transformations is a mapping function applied to each element of the iterator, producing a new iterator yielding the transformed values.
+One of the classic functional transformations is a mapping function applied to each element of the iterator, producing a new iterator yielding the transformed values.
 Two forms are available; the `Morph` method and the `iterator.Map` function.

 The `Morph` method is the more limited form that will only support mappings to values with the same type as the original.
 So, for example, an iterator of integers can only be transformed to another iterator of integers.
 The following example converts from an iterator of integers to another where each value is doubled.